mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 ## Why It Matters for Go Developers

-### Limited Production-Ready Options for Go

-Unlike Python or JavaScript ecosystems that offer numerous AI frameworks, Go developers have historically had limited choices for production-ready AI development.
+- **Limited Production-Ready Options for Go:** Unlike Python or JavaScript ecosystems that offer numerous AI frameworks, Go developers have historically had limited choices for production-ready AI development.
 Most AI frameworks focus on Python first, leaving Go developers to either write bindings, use REST APIs, or switch languages entirely.
 Genkit Go changes this landscape by providing a native, production-ready framework specifically designed for Go - and with Google's backing, it's here to stay.

-### Integration with Existing Infrastructure

-Many companies already operate high-performance backend systems built with Go.
+- **Integration with Existing Infrastructure:** Many companies already operate high-performance backend systems built with Go.
 Genkit Go can natively integrate AI capabilities into these systems.

-### Predictable Performance

-Go's efficient memory management and concurrency model allow precise control over AI inference latency and resource usage.
+- **Predictable Performance:** Go's efficient memory management and concurrency model allow precise control over AI inference latency and resource usage.

-### Deployment Simplicity

-Compilation to a single binary, minimal dependencies, and container-friendly design make deployment to any hosting platform straightforward - from cloud services like Cloud Run and Kubernetes to traditional servers and container orchestration platforms.
+- **Deployment Simplicity:** Compilation to a single binary, minimal dependencies, and container-friendly design make deployment to any hosting platform straightforward - from cloud services like Cloud Run and Kubernetes to traditional servers and container orchestration platforms.

-### Ecosystem Consistency

-If your team is already familiar with Go, there's no need to learn new languages or paradigms.
+- **Ecosystem Consistency:** If your team is already familiar with Go, there's no need to learn new languages or paradigms.

 ## Common Misconceptions About AI Development